SamuelGarrattIqa/katacoda/intro_to_ruby/using_methods.md

 # Parameters

-A method that always does the same thing is pretty boring.
-It's better to be able to pass parameters to it and it act on these.
+With parameters you are able to pass parameters to it and it act on these.
+Specify parameters by putting their names (comma separated) within brackets.

 `
 def echo(input)